decentraland/adr/content/ADR-189-social-service-M2.md

 ### Websocket / Long polling

-Websocket inherently comes with the benefit of establishing a bidirectional connection, enabling more features for the future (i.e. presence).
-Another big plus of using WebSocket is that the client can leverage protobuff and RPC for communication between the server and the client.
+WebSocket inherently comes with the benefit of establishing a bidirectional connection, enabling more features for the future (i.e. presence).
+Another big plus of using WebSocket is that the client can leverage protobuf and RPC for communication between the server and the client.
 On the other hand, Websocket + RPC implies that the Social server will need to be the first implementation of RPC-rust which is not yet a production-tested product.

 ### Server-Sent Event (SSE)

-This solution doesn't imply a constant connection between the server and the client and allows the existence of a notification system, it's cheap for the server and the client.
-The biggest problem with this solution is that there isn't an existent transport in unity for SSE, and in the future when presence is implemented there might need to be a big refactor and a replacement of the technology.
+This solution doesn't require a constant connection between the server and the client and allows the existence of a notification system, it's cheap for the server and the client.
+The biggest problem with this solution is that there isn't an existing transport in Unity for SSE, and in the future, when presence is implemented, there might need to be a big refactor and a replacement of the technology.

 ## Specification